LucaSpanedda/Terminal_Tedium_Patches/README.md

   - tedium_input 23 record all the arrays
   - tedium_input 25 record one array at every tap
   - tedium_input 24 start the automatic recording of one array at time

+### 1.00
+granular read of 1 voice

+### 0.00 - 0.99
+patch for test and study the mxmxmx's Terminal Tedium